 We will only use your personal data when the law allows us to.
 We will use your personal data in the following ways:

-We may also use both your Submitted and Usage Information to form a view on what we think you may want or need, or what may be of interest to you.
-This is how we decide which products, services and offers may be relevant for you.
-We use this information to send marketing communications to you by post, telephone, or email; provided in each case that you have not opted out of receiving it.
-The lawful basis we rely on to process your Submitted and Usage Information for this purpose is our legitimate interest in promoting our business and services to other businesses.
+We may also use your Submitted and Usage Information to form a view on what we think you may want or need or what may interest you.
+This is how we decide which products, services, and offers may be relevant for you.
+We use this information to send marketing communications to you by post, telephone, or email, provided in each case that you have not opted out of receiving it.
+The lawful basis we rely on to process your Submitted and Usage Information for this purpose is our legitimate interest in promoting our business and services to other companies.

 You can ask us to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us at any time.
-When you opt out of receiving marketing messages, this will not apply to personal data provided to us as a result of a product/service purchase, product/service experience or other transactions, and our use of it to provide you with our services communications.
+When you opt out of receiving marketing messages, this will not apply to personal data provided to us due to a product/service purchase, product/service experience, or other transactions, and our use of it to provide you with our services communications.

 Change of purpose

 We will only use your personal data for the purposes we collected it unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If we need to use your personal data for an unrelated purpose, we will notify you and explain the legal basis which allows us to do so.

 We may disclose some or all of your personal data to the following people:

 - those of our employees and employees of our group companies who are directly involved in administering the website or your data;